House dust mites

 Washing bedding in water hotter than 55°C will kill mites and wash away the allergen they produce.

-If you can’t wash in hot water, use a commercial product containing essential oils such as tea tree or eucalyptus, formulated to kill dust mites in cold water.
+If you can’t wash in hot water, use a sensitive commercial product formulated to kill dust mites in cold water.
 Hot tumble drying of washed items for 10 minutes after they are dry will also kill mites.

 Dry cleaning is not as effective as it will kill house dust mites but won’t remove the allergen.